Questions and Answers

-Q: I get stack overflow in compiler generated trait's like Drop
+Q: I get stack overflow in compiler-generated traits like Drop, Clone, and Debug

 A: The reason is most likely a deeply nested structure generated during parsing.
-There are two advices which could lead to working solution:
+There are two recommendations that can lead to a working solution:

 - Avoid 'plain' recursions in your grammar like this (for LL(k) grammars):